 5. Don’t forget about your hallway Floor Covering

 Choose a deeper palette or a patterned piece to ‘ground’ the space and to avoid the tell-tale signs of heavy footfall.
-Taupe is a timeless choice which will suit most warmer palettes whilst a new-neutral grey feels sleek and modern.
+Taupe is a timeless choice for a hallway rug which will suit most warmer palettes whilst a new-neutral grey feels sleek and modern.